 By Diane Small

 We all know that their thin skins make berries, peaches and apples amongst the most contaminated fruits when it comes to pesticides.
 So when I saw bags of organic nuts in the shops, I thought it was a bit of a joke: I mean, have you ever tried to crack a walnut or Brazil nut?
 It’s well nigh impossible without major tools.
 Their skins are so tough, they’re not even called skins – they’re shells!
-So it seems like it would be impossible for pesticides to penetrate those, right?
+So it seems like it would be really, really difficult for pesticides to penetrate those, right?

 Sure, nuts contain healthy, unsaturated fats which can help lower the risk of heart disease.
 All nuts are also a good source of vitamin E, an important antioxidant, and like all plant foods, they’re high in fibre and phyto-chemicals–both of which help protect against cancer and other serious diseases.
 Nuts are rich in magnesium, which helps maintain bone structure; and chromium, which helps to ensure proper insulin function.
 They’re also packed with zinc for cellular growth and wound healing, and manganese, which protects against free radicals.
 But there is a huge health difference between organic or non-organic nuts.